andkwv/hello-world/README.md

 # hello-world
 "To attain knowledge, add things everyday"

 The first repository.
 Supposed to write something here.
-This is that something.